egofree71/wanted-monty-mole/README.md

 Remake of the c64 game Wanted : monty mole, made with Unity 2020.3.

-Alpha version (About 40% of the game is done).
+Alpha version.
+About 40 % is done.
 Missing :

  - Improving graphics
  - HUD
  - Monsters